-9. Obligations of Assignees and Successors.
+11. Obligations of Property Owner, Successors and Assignees and.

 - a.
-The project Applicant and the property owner, if different from the project Applicant, and their successors and assignees shall comply with the approved Minor Landscape Package. - b.
-All required landscaping shall be reasonably maintained for the life of the project in healthy a clean, safe, and sanitary condition, free from disease, pests, weeds, and trash. - c.
+All required landscaping and the Irrigation System shall be reasonably maintained for the life of the project to ensure water use efficiency.
+Information about how to maintain the project shall be provided in the Landscape and Irrigation Maintenance Schedule. - b.
 Plants lost due to disease, destruction, or lifecycle shall be replaced and shall comply with all adopted standards for size, species, and irrigation.
 Replacement with different species is acceptable without amendment to the approved Minor Landscape Package provided that the water use is lower or remains the same as that which was previously approved.
-Modifications to landscaping that would result in higher water use than approved in the Minor Landscape Package shall require an amendment or new Permit as required by the District's Rules.
+Modifications to landscaping that would result in higher water use than approved in the Minor Landscape Package shall require an amendment or new Water Permit as required by the District's Rules.